 adjusted for any lease payments made at or prior to the

-commencement date of the lease plus any initial direct
+commencement date of the lease plus any initial direct costs

-measured at cost less accumulated depreciation and
+at cost less accumulated depreciation and impairment

-impairment losses, if any.
-Right-of-use assets are
+losses, if any.
+Right-of-use assets are depreciated from the

-line basis over the shorter of the lease term and useful life
+of the lease term and useful life of the underlying asset.

 The lease liability is initially measured at the present